instantramens/liberty/Known-incompatible-services.md

 ---

-Known services that Ultraviolet-Node can't be deployed to:
+Known services that Ultraviolet-App can't be deployed to:

 ### Vercel

-Vercel cannot start Ultraviolet-Node because Vercel is a [static host](#static-hosting).
+Vercel cannot start Ultraviolet-App because Vercel is a [static host](#static-hosting).

 ### Cloudflare Pages

-Cloudflare Pages cannot start Ultraviolet-Node because Cloudflare Pages is a [static host](#static-hosting).
+Cloudflare Pages cannot start Ultraviolet-App because Cloudflare Pages is a [static host](#static-hosting).